grinnell-cs/csc151-images/_eboards/eboard40-2.md

 "The subject matter of this class"
 ----------------------------------

-* "_Fill in the blank_ helped me learn **the subject matter of this class**."
+* "_Fill in the blank_ helped me learn **the subject matter of this class.**"
+* Scheme programming, Computational Thinking, Functional Problem Solving, How to build software (testing), General skills, ...
 * The broad subject matter of the class
     * This is a course intended to help you learn computational thinking, develop problem-solving skills, and introduce you to the functional model of computation/programming.
-* Scheme programming, Computational Thinking, Functional Problem Solving, How to build software (testing), General skills, ...
 * Another perspective
     * The 24 LAs
 * Other things that aren't evaluated, but may still be important. (_TPS_)
     * Be kind.
     * Be snarky.
 Snark is love.
 (Maybe "snark is life", for Ted Lasso fans.)
-    * The components of an algorithm (sequencing, conditionals)
-    * Credit those you get help from
-    * We can teach ourselves; Sam is pointless
-    * Practice asking questions
-    * We have multiple audiences for our code; documentation helps!
-    * Decomposition is an important skill, one that need not be limited to CS
-    * You don't have to know everything; it's good to ask questions and ask for help [+1]
-    * The class is hard; acknowledge that hard classes sometimes suck
-    * There was so much work that we learned how to manage our time better [+2]
-    * Use math
-    * Pair programming can be useful in other situations; think about the driver and navigator paradigm.
-    * Pay attention
-    * The big five:
+    * ...
-      You are awesome.
-People care about you.
-Take care of yourselves.
-      Moderation.
-Consent.

 EOCEs
 -----